APN-Pucky/TeXCalc/README.md

 * missing output on simple test latex input
   * remove \usepackage{markdown} or install/fix it
   * remove \usepackage{mmacells} (needed for Mathematica)
+  * remove everything except for the needed usepackages in the Settings